skip to main content

 1. Accountability

 This policy is subject to the Delegation of Authority Policy approved by the OntarioMD Board of Directors.
 The guidelines for expense reimbursement are approved by the Senior Management Group.
-Any exceptions to this policy are to be referred to the Chief Executive Officer (CEO).
+Any exceptions to this policy are to be referred to the Chief Executive Officer (CEO)/Chief Administrative Officer (CAO).

 2. Transparency

-This policy, and other information related to OntarioMD's finances, such as Salary Disclosure, will be posted on the organization's website, www.ontariomd.ca, and available in an online format for stakeholders to download and print.
+This policy will be posted on the organization's website, www.ontariomd.ca, and will be available in an online format for stakeholders to download and print.

 3. Allowable Expenses